A New Wave in Robotics: Survey on Recent mmWave Radar Applications in Robotics: Acknowledgements

 \subsubsection{System-on-Chip Radar}

-Another type of radar, \ac{SoC} radar combine processing units, such as \ac{ADC}, amplifiers, and mixers, into a limited number of processing chips mounted directly to antenna.
-These antennae are often a patch antenna, or antenna placed directly into a printed circuit board.
+\ac{SoC} radar, combine processing units into a limited number of chips mounted directly patch antennas, or antenna placed directly into a printed circuit board.
 SoC radar are often lighter weight, and have lower power consumption needs than imaging radar due to their integrated nature.
-This can make SoC type sensors ideal for robotics applications such as with micro-aerial vehicles where weight and power restrictions are common.
 The accuracy and resolutions of SoC radar are dependent on the specific antenna array employed, and the manufacturer-specific processing used to correlate measurements across antenna.

-Range processing is conducted on SoC chips similarly to imaging radar.
-Doppler-velocity measurements are also computed by calculating an FFT along a series of chirps and determining the phase difference over time.
-Rather than spinning the antenna, an angle-of-arrival metric can be generated based on TX/RX antenna pairs.
-The angle-of-arrival of a signal can be determined by applying the spatial difference between transmit and receive antenna and the resulting phase changes from a single transmitted chirp and each of the received signals.
-A comparison of an FFT across the TX/RX pair dimension of the data cube generates this phase difference \cite{melvin2013principles}.
-An example of the datacube is shown in \figref{fig:radar_data_cube}.
-The angle-of-arrival is highly dependent on antenna patterns and can have drastically different resolutions and accuracies along each dimension.
+Antenna patterns have drastically different resolutions along each dimension depending on the geometric differences between antenna in their layout.
+Equation 5 shows how the angle of arrival is dependent on the length between antenna and when constraining antennas to a small area this distance is often minimized leading to lower resolutions by default.
+For instance, the TI MMWCAS-RF-EVM, shown in \figref{fig:radar_types} (i), has 4 vertically offset RX antenna admitting a $22.5^\circ$ elevation resolution.